equinor/appsec-threatmodeling-101-workshop/admin/readme.md

 ### Scheduling and invitation

-- Identify teams, we recommend that the "complete" team participate.
+- Identify participants, we encourage "complete" team to participate.
+There should at least be 3 persons from a team participating.
 - "> 10 and < 20 participants usually works fine"
 - Define date & time
-- Book physical room which support working in groups
+- Book physical room which support working in groups, create a calendar entry.
-- Clarify lunch, diet constraints.
+- Create a sign-up document, open the sign-up document for **write** for everyone with and Eqn Account
-- Create calendar invite, invite people
+- Announce the workshop on relevant Slack channels
-- Update calendar invite with agenda, expectations and preparations
+- Update the calendar invite, invite people that has gotten a space at the WS
-- Ask participant to join relevant Slack channels
+- Update calendar invite with agenda, expectations and preparations, including the Slack channel to join

 ### Print artefacts